department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 ### Veteran without dependents

+<b>Note:</b> These rates reflect a 2.8% cost of living increase effective December 1, 2018.

 | Pension type | Who's eligible | Eligibility conditions | Annual income for VA purposes (IVAP) limit |
 |--------------|--------------- | ---------------------- | --------------|
 | Disability pension | Veterans | Your rate as of December 31, 1978 may be continued if your IVAP is... | $15,394 or less |